discodavey/elife-vendor-workflow-config/elife_produciton_workflow_proposal_june_2015.md

 All research articles have a Digest.

 ##Proof to author

 ####Expectations:
-- It is anticipated that unless the article has any specific requirements or difficulties, it will process straight to the next stage following on from copy editing or pre-editing.
+There is a temporary stage after all content is ready "Publisher: OK proof to author" - this is a transition stage and will be removed once processes are bedded in.

-- This task is completed using the ECS tool.
+**Questions to ExeterPremedia: Should production move it via ECS and you send a message to PaW?**

-- Do we need another bucket to track the output of this stage?
-Or should there be no changes, making this unnecessary? **TBC**
+**Questions to ExeterPremedia: Can the Figures PDF be incorporated into the author proof stage on ECS?**

 ####Output:
 email to author containing link to their article on ECS
-- Do we need another bucket to track the output of this stage?
-Or should there be no changes, making this unnecessary? **TBC**
+- SOAP message to PaW to move article to next stage: Publisher: OK proof to author

 ####Turnaround time:
-NA, unless there is any particular difficulty with the file, in which case it would be 12 hours.
+NA

 ####Volume: